 Because when you’re leveraged 10:1 or more, it’s your money on the line and while you can make substantial returns, you can also lose it just as quickly if you don’t know how to trade.

-It is for this reason why we have written a course specifically designed for serious traders who want to learn how to protect their capital while profiting from trading highly leveraged markets.
+It is for this reason why we have written a the Forex and CFD Trading Course, which has been specifically designed for serious traders who want to learn how to protect their capital while profiting from trading highly leveraged markets.

 Designed with everything you need to know to confidently and competently trade short-term highly leveraged markets, you will gain the required knowledge and skill to trade both long and short.